zcoo/fluss/website/docs/install-deploy/deploying-local-cluster.md

 ### `JAVA_HOME` Configuration

-Flink requires the `JAVA_HOME` environment variable to be set on your test machine and point to the directory of your Java installation.
+Fluss requires the `JAVA_HOME` environment variable to be set on your test machine and point to the directory of your Java installation.

 ## Fluss Setup